esandford/EightBitTransit/README.md

 # Installation #

-To install EightBitTransit, download this directory, navigate to it, and run `python setup.py install`.
+To install EightBitTransit, download this directory, navigate to it, and run:
+`python setup.py build-ext --inplace`
+`python setup.py install`

 # Dependencies #
 * Numpy